kodi-pvr/pvr.vuplus/README.md

     - `Standby` - Send the standby command on exit
     - `Deep standby` - Send the deep standby command on exit.
 Note, the set-top box will not respond to Kodi after this command is sent.
     - `Wakeup, then standby` - Similar to standby but first sends a wakeup command.
 Can be useful if you want to ensure all streams have stopped.
 Note: if you use CEC this could cause your TV to wake.
+* **Global start padding**: This value reflects the backend setting `Margin before recording`.
+It will be applied to the start of all new regular timers created including those created from Autotimers.
+Note that if a padding/margin is set on an Autotimer it will be custom for that Autotimer and will override this value.
+* **Global end padding**: This value reflects the backend setting `Margin after recording`.
+It will be applied to the end of all new regular timers created including those created from Autotimers.
+Note that if a padding/margin is set on an Autotimer it will be custom for that Autotimer and will override this value.

 ### Advanced
 Within this tab more uncommon and advanced options can be configured.